alibaba/hooks/docs/guide/blog/hmr.en-US.md

 The key of the above code is `isMounted`.

-- During initialization, `useEffect` is executed, and the flag `isMounted` is `true`
+- During initialization, after the `useEffect` is executed, the `isMounted` is changed to `true`
-- After the HMR, `useEffect` is re-executed, at this time `isMounted` is `true`, and then it is executed again.
+- After the HMR, when the `useEffect` is re-executing, because the `isMounted` is already `true`, so the whole effect is executed again.

 ### Third problem

-I first discovered this problem because the `useRequest` of ahooks, after HMR, the `loading` would always be true.
-After analysis, the reason is use the `isUnmount` ref to mark whether the component is unmount.
+The first time discovered this problem is the `useRequest` of ahooks, after HMR, the `loading` would always be `true`.
+After an inspection, the reason is use the `isUnmount` ref to mark whether the component is unmount.

 ```javascript
 import React, { useEffect, useState } from 'react';